Transfer a domain out

 - Under Domain lock, make sure your domain is unlocked.

 - Optionally, under Private Registration, select Make my information public.
 This isn't required by Google Domains but may be required by some registrars for transfer.

 - Click the Expires/Registration tab or .

-- Under Transfer out, click the Get authorisation code button.
-Copy the authorisation code and provide it to your new registrar.
+- Under Transfer out, click the Get authorization code button.
+Copy the authorization code and provide it to your new registrar.

-Step 3: Authorise the transfer of your domain.
+Step 3: Authorize the transfer of your domain.